incoming-inc/ios-template-app/faq.md

 * **Can I test the SDK functionality without Apple Push Notifications working (e.g. without the correct provisioning)?**

 	Yes.
 The SDK reverts to periodic polling in the absence of Apple Push Notifications provisioning.
+	**However** Apple Push Notifications are needed in production, as the background fetch operation of the SDK is not guaranteed by iOS.
+Remote notifications are used to notify the SDK of new content availability.

 * **I would prefer to handle the presentation of the ISDK video player myself, is that possible?**